PrzemyslawSwierzewski/Cloud-Native-App-Deployment-on-AKS/readme.md

        terraform init
        terraform apply
 ```
-5. Configure these Secrets in GitHub so the application can work
+5. Configure these secrets in GitHub to ensure the application functions correctly.
+They will be passed from the Terraform workflow to Azure Key Vault, and later to your Helm build.
 ```bash
     NODE_ENV: "development"
     PORT: "4000"